 A narrow land bridge separates the sprawling southern plains of Bali from The Bukit, and it’s here that you’ll find the peaceful fishing community of Jimbaran.
 The wide, gentle curve of Jimbaran Bay is protected by a reef, which creates a calm lagoon of sparkling turquoise water.
 Safe swimming conditions and beautiful soft white sand make this lovely beach a hit with families.
 Colourful jukung (traditional fishing boats) rest on the sand, and casual restaurants line the beach.
 Jimbaran’s nightly seafood barbecues regularly top ‘must do’ lists in Bali.
 Choose your fish or seafood, then take a table on the beach while it is basted in Jimbaran’s famous spice mix of garlic, black pepper, kaffir lime leaves and chilli, and grilled over coconut husks.
 Those in search of a finer dining experience and bespoke cocktails can head up to the fabulous beach club, Sundara, tucked into the corner of the bay, while foodies shouldn’t miss Cuca, one of the island’s most innovative restaurants.

-Further up the hill is the area known as ‘millionaires row,’ an exclusive neighborhood boasting million-dollar views and some of the island’s most exclusive villas.
+Further up the hill is the area known as ‘millionaires row,’ an exclusive neighbourhood boasting million-dollar views and some of the island’s most exclusive villas.
 Early mornings reveal central Bali’s dramatic chain of volcanoes, while evenings see the island’s southern plains ablaze with twinkling lights.
-The Longhouse clings to the mountainside, with a stunning design by renowned Balinese architect Popo Danes, and bedrooms showcasing some of the many rich cultures of the Indonesian archipelago.

 Must-try restaurants in the vicinity include Les Sols Calcaires, serving up classic French food and fine French wines in a wonderfully rustic setting.
 Those looking for a lively sundowner can head to El Kabron, a hip cliff club serving up sangria, paella, and the perfect gin and tonic.